-Ground water is critical to the health of ecological communities and the viability of the pastoral, mining and tourism industries in South Australia.
-It is also used for irrigated horticulture, industrial applications such as beverage manufacture, linen washing and irrigation of recreational and sports fields throughout the metropolitan area.
+Groundwater is critical to the health of ecological communities and the viability of the agricultural, pastoral, mining and tourism industries in South Australia.
+It is also used for domestic water supply, irrigated horticulture, industrial applications such as beverage manufacture, linen washing and irrigation of recreational and sports fields throughout the metropolitan area.

-In the future, there will be increasing demands on groundwater due to the projected growth in mining, petroleum, and geothermal industries and how we all manage this resource will be critical.
+There will be increasing demands on groundwater in the future due to projected growth in the mining, petroleum, and geothermal industries and how we all manage this resource will be critical.

 As the largest source of fresh water in the state, it is important to understand the groundwater systems in order to manage risks to water quality and supply.

 Many of the groundwater resources across South Australia are prescribed and managed through the state’s water licensing system to ensure water use remains sustainable.
 Find out more about how our water resources are managed.

 Managing the use of groundwater

 The use of groundwater is managed carefully as its ability to replenish is limited even though it is usually a renewable resource.
 This is because groundwater moves very slowly, usually less than one metre per day.
 Groundwater systems have also established, over time, a balance between the rates of inflow (recharge), outflow (discharge) and the volume of water stored.
 Any new use of groundwater from a system will cause a change in this balance.
 Groundwater management aims to understand how these systems operate so water quality and quantity are maintained and use is sustainable into the future.